perfectspr/llm-leaderboard/results/openchat.md

 3

 ### Received Answer
-If someone enters the room and kills one of the three killers, there would still be two killers left in the room, along with the person who entered and killed one of them.
-So, there would be a total of 3 (original killers) - 1 (killed killer) + 1 (person who entered) = 3 killers left in the room.
+Before someone enters the room and kills one of the three killers, there were already three killers present.
+When someone kills one of them, there are now two killers left in the room.
+So, there are two killers left in the room after one of them is killed.
 ***
 ### Reasoning 5
 15 birds are sitting on a tree.
 One is shot with a rifle.
 How many birds remain on the tree?